 People Also Ask

 To fireproof your home from wildfires, start by creating a defensible space within 100 feet of your structure.
-Remove dead vegetation, trim tree branches at least 10 feet from your roof, and use fire-resistant landscaping with gravel or stone.
-Install Class A fire-rated roofing materials, such as metal or tile, and seal gaps in eaves and vents with fine metal mesh to prevent ember entry.
-Use tempered glass for windows and non-combustible siding like stucco or fiber cement.
-Keep gutters clean and store firewood away from the house.
-At Sofiov Design, we recommend regular maintenance of these features to ensure long-term protection.
-A comprehensive approach, including an emergency water supply and fire extinguishers, significantly reduces risk during wildfire season.
+Clear dead vegetation, trim tree branches at least 10 feet from your roof, and use fire-resistant landscaping with plants like succulents.
+Install ember-resistant vents and seal gaps around windows and doors with metal mesh.
+Use Class A fire-rated roofing materials, such as metal or tile, and replace wooden decks with composite or concrete alternatives.
+Keep gutters free of debris and store firewood away from your house.
+Sofiov Design can help evaluate your property's specific vulnerabilities and recommend tailored upgrades to meet local codes in the San Francisco Bay Area.